-Use replicated data - each instance of the Elevator Subsystem has its own copy of the Elavtor Status and Plan data abstraction → preferred option.
+• Use replicated data - each instance of the Elevator Subsystem has its own copy of the Elevator Status and Plan data abstraction → use a mixture of the two.

 Subsystem structuring:

 1. The Elevator Subsystem - each instance is made up of one instance of the Elevator Controller, Elevator Buttons Interface, Arrival Sensors Interface, and Elevator Manager tasks.